Graphene: Graphene quantum dots

+Modified and functionalized graphene

 Graphene oxide

 Graphene oxide is usually produced through chemical exfoliation of graphite.
-A particularly popular technique is the improved Hummer's method.
+A particularly popular technique is the improved Hummers' method.
 Using paper-making techniques on dispersed, oxidized and chemically processed graphite in water, the monolayer flakes form a single sheet and create strong bonds.
 These sheets, called graphene oxide paper, have a measured tensile modulus of 32 GPa.
 The chemical property of graphite oxide is related to the functional groups attached to graphene sheets.
 These can change the polymerization pathway and similar chemical processes.
-Graphene oxide flakes in polymers display enhanced photo-conducting properties.
+Graphene oxide flakes in polymerss display enhanced photo-conducting properties.
 Graphene is normally hydrophobic and impermeable to all gases and liquids (vacuum-tight).
-However, when formed into graphene oxide-based capillary membrane, both liquid water and water vapor flow through as quickly as if the membrane was not present.
+However, when formed into a graphene oxide-based capillary membrane, both liquid water and water vapor flow through as quickly as if the membrane were not present.